security-alliance/frameworks/src/secure-software-development/code-reviews-peer-audits.md

 # Code Reviews and Peer Audits

-Code reviews and peer audits are essential practices for identifying and mitigating security vulnerabilities in software.
-They involve systematically examining code to ensure it adheres to security standards and best practices.
+Code reviews and peer audits help identifying and mitigating security vulnerabilities in software.
+They involve systematically examining code to ensure it adheres to the security standards and best practices of the project.

 ## Best Practices for Code Reviews